 Has COVID-19 caused your inventory to run low?
 Get a free recording of our webinar on how to find hidden listing opportunities.

-How Creative Brokers Are Using Virtual Tours for Showings in 2020
+How Creative Brokers Are Using Virtual Tours for Showings

 While it’s important to know what virtual tour technology is available on the market, knowing how top-producing agents and brokers are leveraging that technology is even more important.
 In order to get your creative juices flowing and give you some ideas for showing listings virtually and building your brand at the same time, we reached out to a few of our friends in the industry who are already using them for some advice.